leoncik/LeonardWojcik_7_05022022/README.md

 ## Live demo

-Use this link to try the project : (WIP).
+Use this link to try the project : https://leoncik.github.io/LeonardWojcik_7_05022022/

 ## File structure